Clinical-Genomics/BALSAMIC/docs/balsamic_methods.rst

 Structural variants were called using Manta v1.6.0 :superscript:`9` and Delly v0.8.7 :superscript:`10`.
 Copy number aberrations were called using CNVkit v0.9.4 :superscript:`11`.
 The variant calls from CNVkit, Manta and Delly were merged using SVDB v2.6.0 :superscript:`12`.
 All variants were annotated using Ensembl VEP v100.2 :superscript:`13`.
-Vcfanno v0.3.3 :superscript:`14` annotated variants for their population allele frequency from gnomAD v2.1.1 :superscript:`18`.
+We used vcfanno v0.3.3 :superscript:`14` to annotate somatic variants to report for their population allele frequency from gnomAD v2.1.1 :superscript:`18`.

 Whole Genome Analysis
 ~~~~~~~~~~~~~~~~~~~~~